 Justice is driven back, and righteousness stands at a distance; truth has stumbled in the streets, honesty cannot enter.
 Truth is nowhere to be found- Isaiah 59:13-14a NIV

-Clever sinners have literally invented new ways to sin in the areas of gender and sexuality.
-And all one has to do is watch five minutes of any news program on any channel and it becomes painfully obvious that no one in the political sphere is even pretending to get along with anyone else anymore.
+Sinners have literally invented new ways to sin (Romans 1:29-31).
+All one has to do is watch five minutes of any news program on any channel and it becomes painfully obvious that no one in the political sphere is even pretending to get along with anyone else anymore.

 Conversions are down and scandals are up.
-Millennial Christians left the church years ago and show no signs of returning any time soon.
+Millennials left the church years ago and show no signs of returning any time soon.
 Now many of their parents are following suit and trading Sunday services for Sunday brunches.
-Few people view the church as a force for good in the world.
-Pastors and Priests are no longer at top of the list of professions that people trust most.
-Just a view decades ago clergy were thought to be above reproach by the vast majority of people.
+Few view the church as a force for good in the world.
+Pastors and Priests are at the bottom of the list of professions people trust most.

-There is no end to the theories regarding the whys and how’s of what got us to this place.
+There is no end to the theories regarding the whys and how’s of what got us here.
 Some church-goers blame the materialistic mindset of many Christians.
-Others blame weak preaching, scarcity of Bible study, lack of care for the poor and the less than saintly lifestyle choices of many Christians.
+Others blame weak preaching, sinful pastors, scarcity of Bible study, lack of care for the poor and the less than saintly lifestyle choices of many Christians.
 Others are convinced the fault lies with too much focus on Bible study and the emphasis Christians place on the lifestyle choices of others.
 Some say the problem lies with churches (or the people in the churches) who have been reluctant to change with the times.
-Others argue just as passionately that the problem is with all the changes that have taken place within the church in recent years.
+Others argue just as passionately the problem lies with all the changes that have taken place within the church in recent years.